gsmecher/awaitless/README.rst

   'finished' and 'result')

 * The return value is now a Task, not a coroutine().
-However, both coroutines and Tasks are awaitable, so the switcheroo is (largely) compatible.
+However, both coroutines and Tasks are awaitable, so the switcheroo is (largely) API compatible.

 Why?